As with politics in most countries, it pays to have friends in high places in Turkey.

 Could this association with the right wing explain his current strong standing in the Cabinet?
 I think many factors are at play in this, including his seniority, his former service as chief of general staff and his close ties with the Justice and Development Party’s (AKP) conservatives.

-Other major factors could be his affinity for the nationalists and personal friendship with Erdogan’s election partner Devlet Bahceli, leader of the right-wing Nationalist Action Party (MHP) — who, after all, was the unexpected major winner of the June 24 elections.
+Other major factors could be his affinity for the nationalists and personal friendship with Erdogan’s election partner Devlet Bahceli, leader of the right-wing Nationalist Movement Party (MHP) — who, after all, was the unexpected major winner of the June 24 elections.

 Bahceli undoubtedly played a key role in paving the way for Erdogan's new presidential system by forming an alliance with the AKP.
 Although the two preserve their alliance, Bahceli didn't demand a ministerial portfolio for the MHP or a vice presidential post for himself.
 In other words, today neither Bahceli nor the MHP are integral parts of the executive branch.
 Bahceli’s remarks after the June 24 elections offer a clue to the mission he is defining for himself and his party: “The Turkish nation won the June 24 elections.
 Those who had plots against Turkey once more suffered a blow.
 The Turkish nation has erased systemic impasses.
 We will work hard with determination to properly fulfill the duty of balances and audits given to us by the Turkish people.”